arvofm/arvdots/README.md

 I did not update setmeup.sh, do not execute it to set up a base void install.

+Though all other files are up to date, screenshots are only deprecated with colorschemes in dwm and vim.

-I also did not update some of the config files, README will be updated when all is ready.
+README will be updated when all is ready.

 ## My Minimal Void Linux Desktop
 --------------------------------